mrdurgaprasadceo-lab/HR_AAttrition_Project/README.md

 ---

-🧠 Key Insights

-- Attrition is higher in specific departments and job roles
-- Employees with lower income show higher turnover
+## 📊 Key Findings

+- Overall attrition rate is **XX%**, indicating moderate employee turnover.
+- The **Sales department** shows the highest attrition compared to other departments.
+- Employees who work **overtime** are significantly more likely to leave.
-- Overtime is strongly associated with attrition
+- Lower **job satisfaction** and **monthly income** correlate strongly with attrition.
-- Younger employees tend to leave more frequently
+- Most attrition occurs among employees with **1–5 years of experience**, suggesting early-career turnover.

 ---